mhlabs/serverless-testing-tool/README.md

 * One stack containing backend supporting infrastructure
 * One lib containing a CLI tool for test stack setup and helper methods for test suite setup

-Please refer to their readmes for more information.

 ## Usage
 The tool helps with setting up an ephemeral stack to run the tests against in an isolated manner.
 It's designed to let you test integrations _within one stack_ in the cloud.